Symplectic maps and hyperK\"ahler moment map geometry: Kähler moment map

-The moduli space $\scrM$ contains the \emph{group of diffeomorphisms} of $M$, denoted $\Diff(M)$.
-A smooth map $f\in\scrM$ is called a \emph{symplectic map}, if it respects the symplectic form, in the sense that
+is considered from a \emph{purely formal perspective} in most of this paper.
+However, \emph{Hölder versions} of $\scrM$ shall be introduced, when the analysis on Banach spaces is needed.
+The \emph{group of diffeomorphisms} $\Diff(M)$ is contained in $\scrM$ and the subgroup of~\emph{symplectic maps} (or symplectomorphisms), denoted $\Symp(M,\omega_M)$, consists of smooth map $f\in\scrM$ such that

+Formula~\ref{eq:sympmap} implies that $f$ is a diffeomorphism, under some sensible assumptions and we recall the classical result: \begin{prop} Let $(M,\omega_M)$ be a closed connected symplectic manifold and let $f:M\to M$, be a symplectic map.
+Then $f$ is an orientation preserving diffeomorphism of~$M$.
+Thus $\Symp(M,\omega_M)$ is a subgroup of $\Diff(M)$ and we have the inclusions

-The non-degeneracy of $\omega_M$ implies that the tangent map is a fiberwise isomorphism of the tangent bundle.
-Thus every symplectic map is a \emph{local diffeomorphism} of $M$.
-If $M$ is closed, it follows that $f\in\Diff(M)$ as well, for topological reasons: \begin{prop} Assume that $(M,\omega_M)$ is a closed symplectic manifold and let $f:M\to M$, be a symplectic map of~$M$.
-Then $f$ is a diffeomorphism of~$M$. \end{prop} \begin{proof} Since $f$ is symplectic, it is a local diffeomorphism.
-Furthermore $f^*\omega_M=\omega_M$ implies $f^* \omega_M^n = \omega_M^n$, where $2n$ is the real dimension of $M$.
-Hence $f^* [\omega_M]^n=[\omega_M]^n$ for the induced cohomology class.
-Since $M$ is a closed connected symplectic manifold
+\end{prop} \begin{proof} The non-degeneracy of $\omega_M$ implies that the tangent map $f_*:TM\to TM$ is a fiberwise isomorphism of the tangent bundle.
+By the \emph{implicit function theorem}, it follows that the map $f$ is a local diffeomorphism.
+A symplectic map satisfies the identity $f^*\vol_M =\vol_M$ so that $f$ preserves the symplectic orientation and preserves the cohomology class $[\vol_M] \in H^{2n}(M,\RR)$; in particular, $f$ has degree~$1$.
+An orientation preserving local diffeomorphism of degree $1$ is injective.
+The fact that $f$ is an injective local diffeomorphism of a closed manifold implies that $f$ is a global diffeomorphism. \end{proof}

-which shows that $f$ has degree~$1$.
-Since $f$ is a local diffeomorphism of degree~$1$ of a compact manifold, we have $f\in\Diff(M)$. \end{proof}

-In the rest of this paper, the symplectic manifold $(M,\omega_M)$ is always a torus, in particular it is closed and connected.
-Hence, the space of symplectic maps of $M$ is also a subgroup of the group of diffeomorphisms of $M$ denoted,